 - Actively communicate with your classmates.

-No online student should be an island unto themselves.
 Email, discussion boards, and video chat have made it easy to stay in touch with people living miles away.
 Take advantage of this in online classes!
 Make friends, share study habits, and support each other through the challenging assignments.
 Be brave and start the conversation.
 You will get more out of the course if you do!

 - Have backup technology ready.